Monica MontesaJune 08, 2022

 Effective career sites should highlight elements of your culture, core values, benefits, and more to resonate with your candidate personas and be consistent with your employer branding.
 It’s the perfect place for you to control your message and share your brand’s story.

-These 5 elements should appear on both internal and external career sites.
-Since internal job seekers and external candidates are ultimately different audiences, Eaton advises talent acquisition teams to create separate career sites.
+These five elements should appear on both internal and external career sites.
+Since internal job seekers and external candidates are ultimately different audiences, it’s important that TA teams create separate career sites for them.

 • Job postings.
 Job postings should be up-to-date and clearly accessible from within your career site.
 Make sure your apply flow is optimized to ensure candidates have the smoothest journey to apply.

 • Testimonials.
-Gather testimonials from current, happy employees in various departments and display them prominently on your pages.
+Gather testimonials from current employees in various departments and display them prominently on your pages.
 This is an effective form of social proof — a form of influence that highlights how others achieve positive results — that contributes to creating a positive employer brand.

 • Videos.
-Show candidates what your employees love about your company, rather than simply tell.
+Show candidates what your employees love about your company, rather than simply tell them.
 As attention spans get shorter, video content is more likely to capture candidates’ attention.

 • Glassdoor reviews.
-If your company has Glassdoor reviews higher than 4 stars, display your reviews on your career site.
-You can ask employees to write Glassdoor reviews, but make sure you encourage employees to leave honest feedback — whether it’s positive or negative.
+If your company has Glassdoor reviews higher than four stars, display your reviews on your career site.
+You can ask employees to write Glassdoor reviews, but make sure you encourage employees to leave honest feedback.

-However, for a career site to effectively convert job seekers into candidates, potential candidates need to be able to find it online.
-SEO — or search engine optimization — helps to make your career site more discoverable in search results.
+For a career site to effectively convert job seekers into applicants, potential candidates need to be able to find it online.
+SEO helps to make your career site more discoverable in search results.

 Following SEO best practices, like setting up your metadata, indexing proper pages, using alt text on images and videos, and optimizing your URLs, can ensure your site is easily found in job searches.
 These SEO elements are managed within your career site’s Content Management System (CMS).